hydrodynamicstability/statquotes/README.md

   - *The Art of Probability for Scientists and Engineers*.
 Perseus.

-- "The statistician's report to management shoudl not talk about probabilities.
+- "The statistician's report to management should not talk about probabilities.
 It will merely give outside margins of error for the results of chief importance.
 Administrators are not interested in probabilities; they need to know what figure they can use and within what range they may depend on it."

   - W. Edwards Deming (1960)